Topological Anderson insulators by latent symmetry: Abstract

 \section{Abstract}

-Topological Anderson insulators represent a class of disorder-induced, nontrivial topological states.
-In this study, we propose a feasible strategy to unveil and design the latent-symmetry protected topological Anderson insulators.
-By employing the isospectral reduction approach from graph theory, we reduce a family of the disordered multi-atomic chains to the disordered dimerized chain characterized by energy-dependent potentials and hoppings, which exhibits the chiral symmetry or inversion symmetry.
-According to the topological invariants, bulk polarization, and the divergence of localization length of the topological bound edge states in the reduced disordered system, the gapped and ungapped topological Anderson states with latent symmetry could be identified in the original disordered multi-atomic systems.
-The concept of topological Anderson insulating phases protected by the geometric symmetries and tenfold-way classification is thus extended to the various types of latent symmetry cases.
-This work paves the way for exploiting topological Anderson insulators in terms of latent symmetries.
+Topological Anderson insulators represent a class of disorder-induced, nontrivial topological states of matter.
+In this study, we propose a feasible strategy to unveil and design topological Anderson insulators protected by latent symmetries.
+These are not visible in the original system, but become obvious after performing an isospectral reduction.
+Using this technique, we design a family of disordered multi-atomic chains that exhibit latent chiral symmetry or mirror (inversion) symmetry.
+Using topological invariants, bulk polarization, and the divergence of localization length of the topological bound edge states in the reduced disordered system, we show how to identify the gapped and ungapped topological Anderson states in the original systems.
+Our work thus extends the concept of topological Anderson insulating phases protected by geometric symmetries and tenfold-way classification to the various types of latent symmetry cases.
+Overall, our work paves the way for exploiting topological Anderson insulators in terms of latent symmetries.